How we protect you

 This doesn't take long and it will help you spot any fraudulent transactions.
 If you notice something unusual or suspect that you have been a victim of fraudulent transaction or identity theft, please contact us immediately by calling the number on the back of your card or bank statement.

-- Check your last login date and time each time you login to CBD Online Banking.
+- Check your last login date and time each time you login to Al Islami Online Banking.

 - Check your account balances and statements regularly to identify any unusual transactions or activities.